May 19th 2013

 Posted Apr 4th, 2011

-From Monterey County Weekly Joshua Redman Comes Back to the Future By: Walter Ryce That jazz saxophonist Joshua Redman has been selected as artist-in-residence for the Next Generation Jazz Festival – which mentors the best high school jazz musicians in...
+From Monterey County Weekly Joshua Redman Comes Back to the Future By: Walter Ryce That jazz saxophonist Joshua Redman has been selected as artist-in-residence for the Next Generation Jazz Festival ‘” which mentors the best high school jazz musicians in the country ‘” is the latest milestone in the 42-year-old’s musical journey.
+The first one can probably be counted at...

 Posted Mar 29th, 2011